marczaku/networking-102-realtime/README.md

   - The `Receive(ref remoteEndPoint)`-Method to receive data from that socket.
     - The return type is `byte[]` and gives you the information that was received.
     - The `ref remoteEndpoint`-Argument will be filled by the method to contain the EndPoint (IP+Port) that has sent you the packet.
+    - The value that `ref remoteEndpoint` when you give it into this method does not matter.
   - The `Send(bytes, bytesLength, remoteEndpoint)`-Method to send data on that socket.
     - `bytes` and `bytesLength` contain a `byte[]` of your data that you want to send, as well as the length of said array.
     - `remoteEndpoint` should be the address of the remote that you want to send data to.